 It can be a challenge to tackle loading speed because there are a lot of technical elements to consider.
 However, there are also a few smaller things you can do to improve it, including:

 - Removing plugins you don’t really need and which are taking up space and/or affecting the performance of other plugins

 - Upgrading your CMS (like WordPress) to its latest version

 - Compressing images or ensuring they aren’t too big when you upload them to your site

 - Avoiding hosting videos and using a streaming site instead

-As a digital marketing agency in Lancashire, SQ Digital can help your SME grow by improving your website’s performance.
-Contact us today for a chat or request a free audit to see if you’re making the most of your site.
+As a digital marketing agency in Lancashire, SQ Digital can help your small or large business grow by improving your website’s performance.
+Contact us today for a chat or request a free website SEO audit to see if you’re making the most of your site.